Turtlebox vs EcoXgear Defender

 Bluetooth

-The Turtlebox is an older release and comes with Bluetooth 5.0 while the Defender has Bluetooth 5.1, in practice however, we found that the Turtlebox could sustain a reliable connection for a further distance than the Defender.
-The Defender is relatively limited in range, especially without a direct line of sight.
+The Turtlebox is an older release and comes with Bluetooth 5.4, while the Defender has Bluetooth 5.1.
+In our testing, we found that the Turtlebox tended to give more reliable connectivity.
+However, the move from Bluetooth 5.0 on the Gen 2 to 5.4 on the Gen 3 doesn’t bring with it any additional codec support.
+In contrast to the Turtlebox, the Defender is relatively limited in range, especially without a direct line of sight.

 App Support